RPI-WCL/pilots/README.md

 ## 1. Software Requirements

 * Java JDK 1.8 or newer.
-* (Optional) [JFreeChart](http://www.jfree.org/jfreechart/download.html) 1.0.19 or newer to visualize outputs from PILOTS applications.
+* [JFreeChart](http://www.jfree.org/jfreechart/download.html) 1.0.19 or newer and [JCommon](http://www.jfree.org/jcommon/) 1.0.23 or newer to visualize outputs from PILOTS applications.
 * (Optional) [JavaCC](http://javacc.java.net/) if you want to modify the PILOTS grammar.

-## 2. Downloading PILOTS library and its dependencies
+## 2. Downloading PILOTS Library and Its Dependencies

 * Download a PILOTS release either from [the PILOTS web site](http:/wcl.cs.rpi.edu/pilots/) or [the PILOTS github page](https://github.com/RPI-WCL/pilots).